Idle Chatter | High Performance 101 | Reviews | Storing your Beetle | Tech Talk with Rick

 Bug Me Video VW Repair & Maintenance Video and DVDs: I'm the kind of Volkswagen guy that knows how to do an oil change, a tune-up and maybe adjust the brakes.
 But when it comes to doing some of the more involved stuff I usually take my Super to my local garage and open my wallet.
 Bug Me Video has come the aid of those of us that want to do more but don't really know where to start.
 Better than your average shop manual these videos walk you through such everyday things as an oil change to a valve adjustment and right up to a complete motor rebuild.
 Rick really knows his Volkswagens and these videos are very professionally done.
 He comes across as a very friendly guy that you would see on any of those hot rod or car maintenance shows on television.
 I know after watching these videos I will definitely attempt more of the repairs myself.
 The good thing is you pick the video that you are interested in.
 The titles include, general maintenance, brake maintenance, complete engine rebuild, pull motor/clutch, transmission replacement and many more.
 A good place to start would be the general maintenance video which covers oil changes, adjusting the brakes, tune up, adjusting the clutch, setting the timing and lots more.
 Even if you already work on your VW I'm sure you could still learn a thing or two from these excellent tapes.

-Omega taillights: I replaced the taillights on my Super Beetle about a year ago with a pair of universal copies that came from Brazil.
+I replaced the taillights on my Super Beetle about a year ago with a pair of universal copies that came from Brazil.
 They used a universal rectangular reflector instead of the left/right square reflector of the original.
 They looked fine but when it came to using them at night, they weren't all that bright.
 The three bulbs (two 1156 and one 1157) that were used inside did not have a shiny metal reflector behind them and burned a dim red colour.

-Mid America Motorworks to the rescue!
+CIP1.com to the rescue!
 I told them of the problem that I was having and he suggested the Omega replacement taillight from, (of all places) Italy.
 First of all, this light is as close as you can get to an OEM VW unit.
 The only difference that I could spot was the "Omega" name that is stamped into lenses (and you can hardly notice that).
 It even has the original gray base whereas the Brazilian one was black.
 This unit uses four 1156 bulbs like the factory VW light, and has full reflectors inside to get the light out at night.

-MAM's replacement lights install in minutes using the original wiring configuration.
+CIP1's replacement lights install in minutes using the original wiring configuration.
 These units have a plastic plate that goes between the base of the light and the rear fender (just like the original).
 This plate helps to keep the mud and water away from the wiring and also from the inside of the light.
 You can see from the pictures that these lights are manufactured with a definite left and right side.
 Here's a tip, in case you've got the taillights switched on your Beetle, the square reflector that is part of the lenses, goes to the outside of your rear fender.
 When I was halfway through the installation, I lit them up to see how the Omega light compared to the old Brazilian unit, and I was shocked.
-The MAM light was at least twice as bright and made me doubt if you could even see the brake light in the old ones during the day.
+The CIP light was at least twice as bright and made me doubt if you could even see the brake light in the old ones during the day.
 If you've got worn out, cracked or broken taillights on your Beetle, these units will keep your car looking like new for a fraction of the price of the original.

 Classic Volkswagens: I really don't want to get into the debate over which years of Volkswagens are the "Classic" ones.
 I think any air cooled Beetle is a classic, but the pictures in this book are the best that I've ever seen of any Volkswagen!
 It's subtitled "The Beetles & other models from 1938" and it has pictures of almost any Classic VW product you can name and some that I didn't know even existed.
 There are some pictures of special bodied Volkswagens like the "Rometsch Beeskow" and the "Dannenhauser & Stauss Cabrio" that are possibly the most beautiful cars I've ever seen!
 It also contains a very interesting history of Volkswagen that goes into great detail about the creation of the Beetle.
 I learned a few things that I never knew, for example.
 The name Volkswagen was used in 1932 by Standard Fahrzeugfabrik for their remarkably Beetle-like car that even had a air-cooled rear engine.
 That was two years before Hitler announced that he was going to support the production of the Deutschen Volkswagen.